Chalwk/CPAS/CODE_OF_CONDUCT.md

 ### 1. Regular Activities

-* Weekly group flights
+* Weekly group flights and scenic tours
 * Training sessions for aircraft and procedures
-* Scenic tours
+* Special community events and challenges
-* Special community events
+* Glacier heli-hike tour operations

 ### 2. Event Participation

-* Sign up in advance if required
+* Sign up in advance when required
 * Prepare aircraft and flight plan beforehand
 * Arrive on time for briefings
-* Follow event-specific procedures
+* Follow event-specific procedures and roles

 ### 3. Event Conduct

-* Respect organizers and participants
+* Respect organizers and fellow participants
-* Follow assigned roles
+* Maintain professionalism throughout
-* Maintain professionalism
+* Ensure positive experience for all involved
-* Ensure a positive experience for all
+* Share experiences and screenshots afterward

 ---